Guidance for PGRs who started before September 2020

 You should then submit your signed summary to Research, Partnerships and Innovation via eportfolio@sheffield.ac.uk.
 We will check it and forward it to your relevant Faculty Officer, who will confirm the successful completion of your DDP, based on your summary.

-If you are a student in the Faculty of Health, you should complete your summary in PebblePad, rather than fill in the full form.
+If you are a student in the Faculty of Health and have already completed your ePortfolio on PebblePad, you do not have to fill in the full form above.
 However you will still need to obtain your supervisor's signature on the form and forward this part to RPI as per the instructions above.

 Please note you do not need to submit a copy of your TNA alongside your DDP summary.
 And lastly, it’s important that you don’t leave your Evidencing Development summary until the last minute, as it could delay the awarding of your degree.